 Growing up in Los Angeles, Marin didn’t plan on becoming an actor or comedian.
 Instead, he wanted to become a potter.
 As a kid, he discovered Chicano art by checking out all the art books at the library — and his love and pride for Chicano culture grew from there.

 "I was never comfortable with being called a Mexican because I wasn't Mexican," he said.
 "And when I heard Chicano — yeah, that's what I am.
 I'm a Chicano."

-Today, Marin owns one of the most extensive collections of Chicano art in the United States.
-In 2021, his collection will have a permanent home at "The Cheech" — the first ever Chicano art museum — located in Riverside.
+Today, Marin owns one of the most extensive collections of Chicano art in the U.S. In 2021, his collection will have a permanent home at "The Cheech" — the first ever Chicano art museum — located in Riverside.

 Now in his 70s, Marin is proving that age is just a number.
-On top of art collecting, acting, and comedy, Marin also owns a mezcal brand, along with a brand of marijuana.
-He seems to live his life by the tagline from his marijuana company: "It’s always good."
+On top of art collecting, acting, and performing comedy, Marin also owns a mezcal and marijuana brands.
+He seems to live his life by the tagline from his cannabis company: "It will always be good."